PavanMahindrakar/AI-assisted-resilient-data-pipeline/README.md

 | `wrong_type` | Text is not a string | Type conversion |
 | `special_characters_only` | No alphanumeric characters | Replace with marker |
 | `too_long` | Exceeds max length (2000 chars) | Truncate with ellipsis |

+## Advanced Agentic Capabilities

+## 1. Config-Driven Healing Rules
+Healing logic is fully configuration-driven, allowing new data quality rules to be added or modified without changing DAG code.
+This makes the pipeline adaptable to evolving data contracts.

+## 2. Healing History per Record
+Each processed record maintains a detailed healing trace, including:
+- Detected error type
+- Healing action applied
+- Timestamp of correction
+This improves auditability, debugging, and observability.

+## 3. Confidence-Aware Sentiment Output
+In addition to sentiment labels, the pipeline assigns confidence bands:
+- **HIGH** (≥ 0.85)
+- **MEDIUM** (0.65–0.84)
+- **LOW** (< 0.65)

+This enables downstream systems to make risk-aware decisions.

+## 4. LLM Abstraction Layer
+Sentiment analysis is implemented via an abstraction layer, allowing the underlying LLM backend to be swapped (e.g., Ollama today, other providers in the future) without impacting pipeline logic.

 ## Prerequisites